Chief Court Mistress: Alexandra Feodorovna (Alix of Hesse), 1894–1917

-Sweden
+Chief court mistresses of Sweden

 In Sweden, the Chief Court Mistress is the second highest-ranking official of the royal household, preceded only by the Marshal of the Realm.
 She ranks immediately below the members of the royal family, the speaker of the Parliament and the prime minister, and has precedence over former speakers of the Parliament and former prime ministers.
 The incumbent is Kirstine von Blixen-Finecke, who has served from 2016.

 The title and position have changed over time.
 Before the reign of Queen Christina (1632–1654), the title was generally referred to as hovmästarinna (Court Mistress), but during and after the reign of Christina, it became the custom to have two such Court mistresses subordinate to one överhovmästarinna (Chief Court Mistress).
 Only the Queen and the Queen Dowager had a Chief Court Mistress called överhovmästarinna (the Chief Court Mistress) while the equivalent at the courts of other female members of the royal house was called hovmästarinna (Court Mistress).

 The position was the highest a female courtier could have in the Swedish royal court, and the överhovmästarinna was ranked an Excellency, something unusual for a woman in the 17th century, which placed her immediately after the female members of the royal house in rank.
 Her role was to uphold etiquette at court, and receive and carry out the instructions of the Queen in the management of the court.
 She managed the employment of new members to the court of the Queen, and every meeting and letter to the Queen passed through her.
 She also managed the ceremony of the court presentation, in which nobles were presented to the royal family and thus allowed to show themselves officially at court.
 She could also represent the Queen on some occasions at court ceremonies and parties as hostess.